 Guyana’s story shares many similarities with the story of the ugly duckling.
 One of the poorest countries in South America, it has historically been entirely dependent on oil imports.
-In the past three years though, Guyana has sprung up as one of the hottest oil spots in the region, with ExxonMobil alone accounting for seven hydrocarbon discoveries in one single exploration block, Stabroek.
-However, the pace of discoveries will only highlight the deficiencies of the Guyana’s political system, and there remains a serious risk that these world-class finds might be jeopardized by politics, either by means of renegotiating commercial terms or by bringing legislative powers to a painful impasse.
+In the past three years, though, Guyana has sprung up as one of the hottest oil spots in the region, with ExxonMobil alone accounting for seven hydrocarbon discoveries in one single exploration block Stabroek.
+However, the pace of discoveries will only highlight the deficiencies of Guyana’s political system.
+There remains a severe risk that politics might jeopardize these world-class finds, either renegotiating commercial terms or bringing legislative powers to a painful impasse.
 By anybody’s yardstick, the achievements of ExxonMobil and its partners (Hess, CNOOC) in the Guyanese offshore block of Stabroek (6.6 million acres or 27 000km2) have surpassed expectations.
-Almost every exploration well adds new barrels to the already hefty 4 billion barrels of recoverable reserves found in the area, a trend that is bound to continue over the next months.
-So far only one exploratory well turned out to be dry (Skipjack-1), whilst the following discoveries were made:
+Almost every exploration well adds new barrels to the already hefty 4 billion barrels of recoverable reserves found in the area, a trend that is bound to continue over the following months.
+So far, only one exploratory well turned out to be dry (Skipjack-1), while the subsequent discoveries were made:

 – Liza Deep (October 2016; located below the Liza field)

 – Payara (January 2017; to a total depth of 5.5km, in water depth of 2km)

 – Snoek (March 2017; to a total depth of 5.2km, in water depth of 1.5km)

 – Turbot (October 2017; to a total depth of 5.6km, in water depth of 1.8km)

 – Ranger (January 2018; to a total depth of 6.5km, in water depth of 2.7km)